-Current plastic surgery procedures for lipoatrophy restoration, lip augmentations, and other cosmetic procedures are performed based on skills from past experiences of the physician and/or the general feel of the procedure.
+Current plastic surgery procedures for lipoatrophy restoration, lip augmentations, and other cosmetic procedures are performed based on skills from the surgeon's experience and/or the general feel of the procedure.
 Our client has requested a device that would administer a known volume of injectable filler with each depression of the plunger.
-This would make the procedure more standardized and aid the physician in monitoring the progress of the procedure.
+This would standardize the procedure and aid the physician in monitoring the progress of the procedure.
 The two fillers that are used the most with our client are autologous fat and Sculptra®.
-Our client uses syringes that range in size from 1cc to 5cc and would like an increment of 50-100μL administered with each depression.
-Three alternate designs have been created and are compared according to certain criterion.
-Whether the design can be assembled easily, handle back pressure, be adjusted for variable increments, and have minimal operation required by the physician.
-In choosing a final design we will have to determine which design will be most feasible to manufacture. considering that this was our primary difficulty last semester.
-The minimum force that is required to expel the filler from the syringe was measured last semester using the extreme viscous material collagen.
-This has a higher viscosity than fat or Sculptra® and will allow us to set a minimum force level.
-Construction and testing of the device will require the rest of the semester to complete.
+Our client uses syringes that range in size from 1cc to 5cc and would like an increment of 0.050-0.10 mL administered with each depression.
+We developed three different designs and based them on criteria including whether the design can be assembled easily, handle back pressure, be adjusted for variable increments, and have minimal operation required by the physician.
+Based on these criteria we chose our second design and completed and tested a prototype.
+We designed our prototype to have 0.1mL increment sizes, and when the increment size was tested we found the accuracy of our final design had an average increment volume of 0.098mL with a standard deviation of 0.004 (+/- 4%).
+Future work on this design requires using more sophisticated machining methods to produce custom parts that fit the components more securely and decreasing the increment size.